In a nutshell

 Apple Infinite Loop in Silicon Valley near San Francisco

-The Apple Infinite Loop is one of the coolest buildings in Silicon Valley (© spvvk)
+Apple Infinite Loop is the most impressive building in Silicon Valley (© spvvk)

-Google, Facebook, Apple – Silicon Valley, about a 30-minute drive south of San Francisco, is home to some of the world’s biggest tech companies.
+Google, Facebook, Apple — Silicon Valley, about 30 minutes south of San Francisco, is home to the who’s who of the world’s biggest tech companies.

-You can visit the garage where HP was founded or see the house where Steve Jobs and Steve Wozniak built the first Apple computer.
-The futuristic Apple Infinite Loop is definitely worth a stop.
+You can check out the garage where HP was founded, or the house where Steve Jobs and Steve Wozniak built the first Apple computer.
+The Apple Infinite Loop campus is also incredibly impressive.

-Our favorite spot was the Google Campus.
-You can hop on one of the colorful Google bikes and explore the area.
-What employees get to enjoy here is pretty mind-blowing, there are even beach volleyball courts on campus!
+We had the best time on the Google campus.
+You can grab one of the famous Google bikes and ride around the grounds.
+What’s offered to employees here is truly mind-blowing — there are beach volleyball courts on campus, for example.

 Stanford University